kizunanocoin/docs/docs/node-implementation/contributing.md

 #### Fork and do all your work on a branch

-Nano prefers the standard GitHub workflow.
-You create a fork of the Nano repository, make branches for features/issues, and commit and push these.
+KIZUNANO COIN prefers the standard GitHub workflow.
+You create a fork of KIZUNANO COIN repository, make branches for features/issues, and commit and push these.

 #### Create pull requests